-For groups that are non-Indigenous, but work with Indigenous people, there may be some gaps in knowledge about how to best provide culturally sensitive and appropriate support.
-Learning is an ongoing process for us all, and in this KnowledgeConnect dialogue, the topic will be how to advance cultural safety through humility, sensitivity, and skills development.
+For groups that are non-Indigenous but work with Indigenous people, there may be some gaps in knowledge about how to best provide culturally sensitive and appropriate support.
+In this KnowledgeConnect dialogue the topic was how to advance cultural safety through humility, sensitivity, and skills development.

-Andrea Derban and Cherlyn Cortes of the First Nations Health Authority will talk about their work, which is aimed at creating positive change, and ultimately improving experiences for Indigenous people accessing care.
-The Making Connections program will be discussed, as well as other resources of the First Nations Health Authority.
+Andrea Derban and Cherlyn Cortes of the First Nations Health Authority (FNHA) joined Stacy Leblanc of PAN to talk about their work, which is aimed at creating positive community change to improve experiences for Indigenous people accessing care.
+They gave us a view into the structure of FNHA, their Making Connections program, and FNHA resources for groups wishing to learn more in working with First Nations communities.

 - Developing cultural safety realistically and consistently

-- The First Nations Health Authority Cultural Safety programs and resources
+- First Nations Health Authority Cultural Safety programs and resources

 - HIV and hepatitis C organization staff and volunteers; allied organizations’ staff and volunteers